 Likewise, digital transformation has transformed the development process for enterprise apps.
-With the latest digital low-code mobile development platforms, you can build and deploy enterprise applications faster than ever before.
-Low-code platforms are like jet fuel for your back-office business processes and workflow management.
-On top of that, these high-octane platforms are so user-friendly, they allow non-tech business users to quickly turn new ideas into innovation…in the form of working business apps.
+The latest digital low-code mobile development platforms are more responsive than ever.
+Allow you to build and deploy enterprise-grade applications 10x faster.
+These high-octane platforms are like jet fuel for back-office business processes and workflow management.
+They are powerful enough to manage thousands of data points for enterprise-grade applications.
+But, at the same time, they are so user-friendly, even non-tech business users can quickly turn new ideas into innovation…in the form of working business apps.

 Here’s why this kind of digital speed matters.
 In the hyper-connected digital economy, consumer expectations are rising faster than ever.
-Your customers and constituents want faster response times, more personalization, more control of the customer experience.
+Your customers and constituents want faster response times, more personalized interactions with your brand, more control of the customer experience.
 If these expectations aren’t met, don’t be fooled…consumers will defect at the drop of a hat.
 Over half will abandon their online purchases if they can’t find quick answers to their questions, according to Forrester.

-In its review of Appian, PC Magazine described the combination of Appian Quick Apps and the full-fledged Appian Designer as “…a potent duo in creating an app quickly and then layering customization and added features on top.”
+PC Magazine also described the combination of Appian’s Quick Apps feature and the full-fledged Appian Designer as “…a potent duo in creating an app quickly and then layering customization and added features on top.”

-In a face-off with other popular platforms, the PC Magazine noted that Quick Apps is user-friendly, primarily form-based, and the full Designer lets you map out all the data and objects in the app with the drag-and-drop Appian Process Modeler.
-You can also customize apps with dynamic rules, automated decisioning, and system integrations for more complex use cases.
+In a face-off with other popular platforms, PC Magazine also noted that Quick Apps is user-friendly, primarily form-based, and the full Designer lets you map out all the data and objects in the app with the drag-and-drop Appian Process Modeler.
+For more complex cases, you can also customize apps with dynamic rules, automated decisioning, and system integrations.

 “…Appian’s differentiation comes from its social centricity, allowing rapid innovation and discovery, as well as ad hoc and improvisational collaboration between customers, workers, partners and suppliers. …Appian customer references indicated a higher degree of satisfaction with the Appian platform, compared with other vendors surveyed.
 This finding underscores Appian’s reputation as a very business-user-friendly iBPMS. …Appian customer references reported a median-time-to-production implementation of less than three months, the lowest of any vendor surveyed…”